Skip to main comparison content

 4. Tiger Analytics

 Tiger Analytics is a global analytics and AI engineering firm with a substantial data foundations practice, headquartered in California with delivery centers in India and Latin America.
-Per its website, scope spans lakehouse design, ML feature pipelines, MLOps, and packaged industry accelerators across financial services, retail, CPG, and healthcare.
+Per its Supporting page: tigeranalytics.com, scope spans lakehouse design, ML feature pipelines, MLOps, and packaged industry accelerators across financial services, retail, CPG, and healthcare.
 Best for: enterprises wanting an analytics-and-AI-anchored lake build with a large global bench.
 Honest limitation: the firm's center of gravity is analytics and AI services rather than pure data-engineering platform work; pod-level seniority in Spark and streaming should be verified named-engineer-by-named-engineer.

 5. ClearScale